BP-WG/bp-core/README.md

 possible applications designed by Giacomo Zucco.
 It was shaped into the protocol design by Dr Maxim Orlovsky with an input from the community.

-Minimum supported rust version for the library (MSRV) is 1.66 and 2021 rust edition.

 ## Documentation